WarpZephyr/MassConvertFromModel/README.md

 MDL4
 SMD4

-Not all models are supported, only ones that weight to a single bone, other models will not convert right.
 SMD4 is not fully explored and may not convert right.

 Uses AssimpNet which has limitations regarding FLVER currently.